astral-sh/ty-vscode/README.md

-This extension is published under the [`astral-sh`](https://marketplace.visualstudio.com/publishers/astral-sh) account, which differs from our [Ruff extension](https://marketplace.visualstudio.com/publishers/charliermarsh) that uses the verified "charliermarsh" publisher.
+This extension is published under the [`astral-sh`](https://marketplace.visualstudio.com/publishers/astral-sh) account, which differs from our [Ruff extension](https://marketplace.visualstudio.com/publishers/charliermarsh) that uses the "charliermarsh" publisher.
 Both extensions are official products from Astral.
-We are currently working with the VS Code Marketplace team to complete the verification process for this extension.
-For more information, see [issue #14](https://github.com/astral-sh/ty-vscode/issues/14).

 ## License